CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 It is by now well established experimentally that normative judgments are often influenced by affective factors.
 Sometimes this influence is small and fleeting, like the effect of store music on shopping behavior.
 Other times it can be deep and abiding, such as the moral instruction we receive as children.
 In the deep and abiding category is the normative judgment underlying scientific knowledge, known to philosophers of science as the problem of theory choice.
 As Thomas Kuhn and others have observed, there is no way to select between two theories of the world on the basis of fact, because facts are always facts about something, and what counts as something is different from theory to theory.

-###The Semantics of Code

-Code has its own semantic divide, analogous in some ways to the denotational-affective difference.
-In fact, the divide in code is starker: almost all the semantics are on one side.
-The aspects of a program that determine what happens when the code executes, such as keywords and syntactic structures, carry no information about what the values being manipulated mean, what the manipulations are intended to accomplish, or almost anything else that touches on the outside world.
-Elements that do carry such information, such as comments, variable names and function names, are largely irrelevant to the execution path.
-That's why code minification and obfuscation work.
-You can remove all the comments and replace all the names and the program runs exactly the same.
-Yet these seemingly ineffective elements are absolutely necessary for understanding and maintaining code.

-The semantics of code represents the deep connection between the code and the world.
-In a ride hailing app, a ```Car``` object is going to (generally) have relationship with an actual car in the real world.
-The make and model listed in the ```Car``` object will match the car; the ```driver_name``` property will match the name of the actual driver; etc.  It's not a direct physical link; it takes a lot of application code, network communications, database retrievals, and more to get real-world properties into the ```Car``` object.

-Modeling reality in such fashion is not a computing requirement, it's a human requirement.
-It represents the way a human would think about the task at hand.
-It also exploits a human advantage, which is the knowledge humans have about how the world works.
-This knowledge allows a programmer to perform semantic validation of the code.
-For example, the assignment ```speed = temperature * salary``` would raise an immediate red flag because it would be absurd to calculate the real-world property of speed in this fashion.

 ###Semantic Pollution